basanthkumarbm/8byte-devops-assignment/README.md

-Task 2 — Dockerize the Application
+# Task 2 — Dockerize the Application

-Prerequisites
+Prerequisites:

 Docker Desktop installed and running